Saltyrasin/APOCODECK/README.md

 ## Overview

-APOC DECK is a self-contained, offline-first cyberdeck built on a **Raspberry Pi 5 8GB** running **Debian Bookworm 64-bit (ARM64)**.
+APOCODECK is a self-contained, offline-first cyberdeck built on a **Raspberry Pi 5 8GB** (while the Raspberry Pi 5 is recommended, it is not necessary) running **Debian Bookworm 64-bit (ARM64)** (The chosen OS is necessary so as not to cause conflicts with the packages).
 It is designed to operate fully independently of the internet — combining offensive cybersecurity tooling, offline reference systems, emergency communications, and survival utilities into a single portable platform.

-Whether the scenario is a penetration test in a dead-zone, a grid-down emergency, or a field operation with no infrastructure, APOC DECK is built to function.
+Whether the scenario is a penetration test in a dead zone, a grid-down emergency, or a field operation with no infrastructure, APOCODECK is built to function.

 ---